01442 253 347

 The playground gates will be unlocked at 8.30am.
 Children arriving at school before the bell are asked to assemble in the lower playground.

 In the event of wet weather, children are permitted to sit quietly in the dining room.
 Children are not permitted to arrive in school before 8.30am. and remain the responsibility of their parents until 8:40 when on school premises.
 The playground gates will be locked at 9.00am.
-Children arriving after the bell at 8.50am should be brought by their parents to the front office, via the main pedestrian gate to the school.
+Children arriving after 8.50am should be brought by their parents to the front office, via the main pedestrian gate to the school.

 Morning break: 15 mins